Dear Families and Parents of New Students,

 - Your students are already impressive, accomplished, and smart.
 They’ve seized opportunities and made the most of them.
 Many such students define success in terms of a journey that goes from strength to strength, with no bumps in the road.
 But part of making the most of college is knowing when and where to ask for help and guidance.

-- During orientation, we will point out lots of resources on campus for help if difficulties arise, and emphasize that our strongest students are the ones who take advantage of that help rather than avoiding it.
+- During orientation, we will point out many resources on campus for help if difficulties arise, and emphasize that our strongest students are the ones who take advantage of that help rather than avoiding it.
 Now is a good time for you to remind your student that great journeys always have twists and turns, that learning happens through rough patches as well as smooth ones, and that you’ll be glad to hear from them no matter what part of that journey they may be in.

 On a related note, please encourage your student to let us know if they are dealing with health issues of any kind that might require support while they’re at Williams.
 Our Health Center is fully equipped and prepared to ensure that such challenges won’t reduce the quality of your student’s experience here, and we do this work best when we know in advance what your student’s particular situation might be.
-Likewise, if your student benefitted from accessibility support services in high school, that support can continue at Williams.
+Likewise, if your student benefitted from disability support services in high school, that support continues at Williams.

 I’m looking forward to meeting those of you who can make it to campus at the end of the month.
 It’s always terrific to meet the families who are behind the amazing young people starting their college education here.